nickhrsims/utk-ase-devbible/README.md

 ```

-With an established model, work should be feasible to be done by separate
+With an established model, work can feasibly be done by separate specialized
-specialized sub-groups.
+sub-groups.

 ### Single Source of Truth